MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customizations.md

 - MultiselectLookupControl
 - msdyn_postponegenerationuntil
-- It's intended for internal use only.
-Manipulating values in this field or taking dependencies on it is not supported and can lead to unexpected system behavior.
+- Internal use only.
+Manipulating values in this field or taking dependencies on it isn't supported and can lead to unexpected system behavior.
 This field is found in the following entities:
   - Agreement Booking Setup (msdyn_agreementbookingsetup)
   - Agreement Booking Date (msdyn_agreementbookingdate)
   - Agreement Invoice Setup (msdyn_agreementinvoicesetup)